unigeSPC/gbf/README.md

 ## Installation and usage

+The model is located in the *simulator/* folder and the post-processing functions in the *post-processing/* folder.
+Note that you **do not necessarily need** to compile the model, you can simply use the simulator/GBF_FULL*.jar file.

 Instructions are provided in the [included documentation](https://github.com/unigeSPC/gbf/raw/master/doc/doc.pdf).
+Additional instructions on the post-processing of VBP data are also provided in [this blog post](https://e5k.github.io/codes/2017/10/09/ballistic-post-processing/)

+## Releases
+**Apr 2018**: Changes in the definition of the source and new post-processing functions **Nov 2016**: First release

 ## License